Welcome to this presentation on the neck, part I.

 is the omoclavicular triangle, this small area here.

-And you can see it’s bounded by the posterior belly of the omohyoid,
+And you can see it’s bounded by the inferior belly of the omohyoid,

 hence omo in the prefix.

 And then the third and final boundary to this triangle